Atharva-Surya/IBM_Network_Intrusion_Detection/README.md

 ## 📌 Project Overview

-This capstone project presents a **Network Intrusion Detection System (NIDS)** powered by **IBM watsonx.ai's AutoAI** capabilities.
+This project presents a **Network Intrusion Detection System (NIDS)** powered by **IBM watsonx.ai's AutoAI** capabilities.
 The goal is to automatically detect and classify suspicious network activity in real-time, improving network security through intelligent automation and cloud deployment.

 > 🚀 Developed by: **Atharva Vijay Suryawanshi**
 > 🏫 MIT Academy of Engineering, Pune